 Currently, we estimate far fewer than the claimed number of S/4 implementations live, and almost all of these are for a single module – S/4 Finance.
 We monitor and analyze the S/4HANA case studies as we cover in The Brightwork Study on S/4HANA Implementations.
 (This article is the introduction.
 The actual research is paywalled)

 SAP will not continue, as they have to sacrifice S/4 adoption forever.
 Something else SAP has been doing is sacrificing revenues on S/4 to sell HANA.
 This topic gets a bit convoluted because there is a strong argument that S/4 should be free to current customers who are current on their support.
-Many customers were paying 22% or more on support contracts and were supposed to receive free updates for all the applications they have purchased.
+Many customers were paying 22% or more on support contracts and were supposed to receive free updates for all their purchased applications.
 This certainly includes ECC.

 How SAP Changed the Rules and Put Itself in the Position to Charge Existing Customers for an Upgrade

-SAP’s attorneys had to twist themselves into a pretzel to come up with the phrase that S/4HANA is the “logical successor” but not the “legal successor” to ECC.
+SAP’s attorneys had to twist themselves into a pretzel to develop the phrase that S/4HANA is the “logical successor” but not the “legal successor” to ECC.
 SAP covered up the deception by stating that S/4HANA was so different from ECC that it was a new product.

 But an analysis by Paul Coetser or through a related party found that S/4HANA was somewhere around 93% code identical to ECC.